garrandall/popular-music-data/tracks/we-ve-got-love-peaches-herb.md

 With a beautiful, beautiful vow
 'Cause right here and now
 'Cause right here and now
-We've got love, love, ooh
+We've got love, love, oh

 The thrill of your touch will
 Stay burning inside me forever